SanjeevaRDodlapati/QeMLflow/.archive/archive/NEXT_PHASE_ENHANCEMENTS.md

-# ChemML Next Phase Enhancement Roadmap
+# QeMLflow Next Phase Enhancement Roadmap

 ## 🎯 **Next Phase Overview**

-Based on the comprehensive review and modernization work completed, here are the **next phase enhancements** for the ChemML codebase:
+Based on the comprehensive review and modernization work completed, here are the **next phase enhancements** for the QeMLflow codebase:

 ---